 Absence from class results in lost instructional time.
 Missed work must be made up within one week (5 school days).
 Generally, if you are only absent the day of a scheduled test/quiz, you are expected to take that test/quiz on the day of your return.
 Make-up work/tests due to multiple, intermittent absences will be scheduled at the discretion of the teacher.
 Excessive absences, for whatever reason, invariably cause lower grades.
 Make-up work is allowed following an excused absence.
 Students are expected to attend all classes and to be prepared for those classes.
-Being prepared means having paper, pencils, books, homework, etc. Absences are classified in the following manner:
+Being prepared means having all necessary materials including paper, pencils, books, and homework.